Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 In the context of interest here, a scheduler is a software component of a simulation engine that is specifically in charge of the management of the simulation time.

-Its purpose is to preserve the simulation properties (ex: uncoupling of the virtual time from the wall-clock one, respect of causality, management of concurrent events, management of stochastic behaviours, guarantee of total reproducibility, providing of some form of "ergodicity" - more on that later) while performing a correct evaluation of the model instances involved in that simulation.
+Its purpose is to preserve the simulation properties (e.g. uncoupling of the virtual time from the wall-clock one, respect of causality, management of concurrent events, management of stochastic behaviours, guarantee of total reproducibility, providing of some form of "ergodicity" - more on that later) while performing a correct evaluation of the model instances involved in that simulation.

-It must induce as little constraint on the models as possible (ex: in terms of fan-in, fan-out, look-ahead, etc.) and, as a bonus, it can evaluate them efficiently.
+It must induce as little constraint on the models as possible (e.g. in terms of fan-in, fan-out, look-ahead, etc.) and, as a bonus, it can evaluate them efficiently.

 A scheduler can certainly be "ad hoc" (written in a per-simulation basis), but in the general cases we do not consider that this is a relevant option.
 Indeed much duplication of efforts would be involved, as such a scheduling feature would have to be repeatedly developed, from a simulation case to another, most probably in a very limited and limiting way.